 A7.
 Does this research involve another institution or site?

-Harvard University, McGill University, University of Toronto, University of Ottawa, Sunnybrook Health Sciences Center
+University of Toronto, University of Ottawa, Sunnybrook Health Sciences Center

 A8.
 Has this proposal, or a version of it, been submitted to any other Research Ethics Boards/Institutional Review Board?

 University of Ottawa: Approved 7/7/2014 (PI Dr. Jigme Dorji Wanchuk).
 Toronto Academic Health Sciences Network: Approved 9/23/2012 (PI Dr. Andrew Lim)